 Much has been said about the BP6 in SMP recently,

-and i've had the opportunity to try out and test some of the rumours out there,
+and i've had the opportunity to try out and test some of the rumours

 and write the results down onto a single webpage.